 Not Legal Advice

-Information made available on the website in any form is for information purposes only.
-It is not, and should not be taken as legal advice.
-You should not rely on, or take or fail to take any action, based upon this information.
+Information made available on this website in any form is for information purposes only and must not be taken as legal advice.
+You must not rely upon, or take or fail to take any action, based upon this information.

 No Lawyer-Client Relationship